Pawz-bit/Pawz-bit/README.md

 • intwc (or care) , i'm verry sesitive with alot of things, it can make me have mental breakdown or just close of ofcompletely .

-• over 20+ dni or intwc . s ame goes for anyone uder 14.
+• over 20+ dni or intwc . same goes for anyone uder 14. ( im 17 . .)

   • " stormbringer / mina ashido kin, ! 𓎠 doubles intwc .𓎡